 News & Announcements

-Announcing: NNED Virtual Roundtable on the Impacts of Opioids in Diverse Communities
+Recording Now Available!
+NNED Virtual Roundtable on the Impact of Opioids in Diverse Communities

 In addition to raising awareness and increasing knowledge of participants around opioid addiction and treatment, the Roundtable dialogue will aim to draw attention to cultural considerations, persistent disparities, and the cultural divide that play a role in the opioid crisis.